CopterExpress/clover/docs/en/drone_observe_autonomous_car.md

 * Vo Duc Hieu, voduchieu42@gmail.com, programmer.
 * Bui Son, bhhson@gmail.com, programmer.

 ## Project description

 ### Project idea

 We will build a product which has a drone and an autonomous car for spying or delivering things

 ### The potential outcomes

-We have already finish the robot car and can build the map for it to autonomous move with ROS Navigation, SLAM
+We have already finished the robot car and be able to build the map for autonomous moving with ROS Navigation, SLAM

-We will try to build some  function to make a communication between the robot car and Clover Drone.
-The Clover will observe robot car path, if there is any obstacle on the way of robot in the map, Clover will inform to robot car to create a new path.
+We will try to build some features that make a communication between the robot car and Clover Drone.
+The Clover will observe robot car path, if there is any obstacle on the way of robot, Clover will inform to robot car to re-create a new path.

 <img src="../assets/Dragon&Tanker.png" >